TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ```

 ### Callback for starting recordings
 The callback function OnEvent is called after the recording is started.
-Th event message is ITMG_MAIN_EVNET_TYPE_PTT_RECORD_COMPLETE is returned, the action of this event should be implemeted in OnEvent function.
+The event message ITMG_MAIN_EVNET_TYPE_PTT_RECORD_COMPLETE is returned, the action of this event should be implemeted in OnEvent function.

 #### Sample code